EMERGENCY FINANCIAL ASSISTANCE (EFA)

 EMERGENCY FINANCIAL ASSISTANCE PROGRAM (EFA)

 STEP's Emergency Financial Assistance (EFA) program focuses on ensuring you do not lose a basic need, while developing an individualized plan for your overall financial well-being now, and for the future.
 Your personal Social Worker, certified in Financial Counseling, will work one-on-one with your current situation, and help you get on a path to financial self-sufficiency.
-In some cases, a grant* will be required to help get you there.
+Your plan may include an emergency grant* to prevent the loss of critical basic needs.